marendowski/marendowski.github.io/content/personal/manga/index.md

 date = "1970-01-01"
 +++

-My list of the best manga of all time.
+The best manga of all time.
 <!--more-->

 In pseudo-random order (biased).
 Links to entries are for their first installments.
 I need to read more.